spkennealy/Algos_and_Data_Structures/chapter_10_trees.md

 Does this code look familiar?
 It's identical to the `preOrderPrint` function we wrote previously.
 That's right, pre-order and depth-first are identical tree node orderings.

 You should study both the iterative and recursive implementations as they will both prove valuable to solving problems.

+### **Breadth-First**

+This algorithm has nothing to do with bread.
+The word "breadth" is the same as "width".
+To help veribalize Breadth-First (BF) we'll need to understand the simple concept of tree **levels**.
+With the tree at the top of this reading in mind, we can say the following:
+* level 0 contains `A`
+* level 1 contains `B`, `C`
+* level 2 contains `D`, `E`, `F`

+A Breadth-First traversal will visit all nodes across a level, before moving to the next level.
+This means we travel laterally as much as we can before going deeper into the tree.

+Perform BF on our tree will hit the nodes in the order: `A, B, C, D, E, F`